OWASP AI Vulnerability Scoring System (AIVSS)

 - AIVSS Scoring Calculator Development (Months 7-9):

-- Develop the core functionality of the AIVSS scoring calculator, ensuring it supports core AIVSS metrics, Agentic AI Top 10 scoring, and specialized rubrics.
+- Develop the core functionality of the AIVSS scoring calculator, ensuring it supports core AIVSS metrics, and specialized rubrics.

 - Implement the ability to add new AIVSS metrics and scoring rubrics.